-The recipe for this turmeric spiced milk , with its characteristic golden color, comes from India and is ancient.
-Very well known and appreciated also by those who practice Yoga Kundalini , it is in fact recommended by Yogi Bhajan, master of this discipline, to improve the elasticity of the joints and in general favor the practice.
+The recipe for this turmeric spiced milk, with its characteristic golden color, comes from India and is ancient.
+Very well known and appreciated also by those who practice Yoga Kundalini, it is recommended by Yogi Bhajan, master of this discipline, to improve the elasticity of the joints and in general favor the practice.
 It consists of a few ingredients and is prepared quickly and easily.
 First of all, however, let’s discover all the potential benefits offered by Golden Milk, an Ayurvedic recipe that boasts many properties.

 Benefits of Golden Milk

 The benefits of Golden Milk are due in particular to the presence of turmeric among its ingredients.
-This spice has been shown to be particularly rich in benefits and several scientific researches have confirmed its benefits for the body.
-Studies, in most cases, have focused on high levels of a specific active ingredient present in it, curcumin (in the form of supplements or dry extracts), and not on a generic food consumption of the spice.
+This spice is particularly rich in benefits and several scientific types of research have confirmed its benefits for the body.
+Studies, in most cases, have focused on high levels of a specific active ingredient present in it, curcumin (in the form of supplements or dry extracts), and not on generic food consumption of the spice.

 It must be said, however, that, when inserted into one’s daily diet with some precautions, turmeric can have a beneficial effect even at low doses.
-Very important thing to know is that curcumin has a bioavailability problem , which means our body has difficulty metabolizing it as it is.
+The very important thing to know is that curcumin has a bioavailability problem, which means our body has difficulty metabolizing it as it is.
 To overcome this problem, it is advisable to use turmeric in the kitchen always together with a pinch of black pepper or a fatty substance such as oil.
-In this way our body will be able to use it to the fullest.
-Returning to the properties of Golden Milk , these can be summarized as follows.
+In this way, our body will be able to use it to the fullest.
+Returning to the properties of Golden Milk, these can be summarized as follows.

 ✓ Improve joint health

-Those with joint or joint problems, such as knees or elbows, can benefit from regular consumption of Turmeric Golden Milk .
-In fact, this spice boasts important anti-inflammatory qualities.
+Those with joint or joint problems, such as knees or elbows, can benefit from regular consumption of Turmeric Golden Milk.
+This spice boasts important anti-inflammatory qualities.

 ✓ Natural pain reliever